Toddler Sleep Disturbances: How Sleep Disorders Affect Children

 As telemedicine grows in popularity, internet-based behavioral interventions continue to show positive effects on mental health and sleep in adults and children.
 If you’re experiencing insomnia or other sleep challenges or want parenting advice regarding your child’s sleeping habits, online therapy through a platform like BetterHelp may be advantageous.

 Online therapy may be more accessible for busy parents or those with financial challenges.
-By signing up for an online therapy platform, you may connect with a licensed mental health professional from home without having to set up childcare or drive to a therapist’s office.
+By signing up for an online therapy platform, you may connect with a licensed mental health professional or doctor from home without having to set up childcare or drive to a therapist’s office.
 In addition, online therapy allows you to set your preferences when signing up to get matched with a therapist with experience in your area of concern.

 Takeaway